project8/monarch/Documentation/EggStandard.v3.2.0.rst

 - n_records (uint32) -- Number of records in that acquisition

 When reading a file, the time and ID for each record are calculated from those of the first record in the acquisition.
+When writing a file, only the time and ID of the first record in the acquisition are retained.

 Backwards compatibility is maintained for files that did not retain the first-time or first-ID information.
-When writing a file, only the time and ID of the first record in the acquisition are retained.
+The first time and first ID in every acquisition will be 0, and they will increment by the record length and 1, respectively.
+However, they start over at 0 for every acquisition, and therefore should not be trusted.
+If the first record in an acquisition has a time of 0 (realistically this will never happen in reality), you know that you're reading a file without the time and ID information stored properly, and you should therefore ignore the record time and ID parameters reported by Monarch.

 Here are some examples how data might be arranged in an acquisition dataset: